London campus or live online

 Why choose this course

-Industry feedback - you’ll receive industry-standard critique from an expert in their field.
-Previous studio partners for our character and creature creation course have included VFX and games studios like Framestore, Rocksteady and Improbable
+Industry feedback - receive industry-standard critique from an expert in their field.
+Previous studio partners for our animation course have included Blue Zoo, Passion Animation Studios and Framestore

-Professional input - our advisory board of experts, from the likes of DNEG (Fantastic Beasts and Stranger Things), Framestore (His Dark Materials, Thor: Love and Thunder), Rocksteady (Archam) and MPC (The Lion King, Pinocchio) help develop and keep this degree relevant
+Professional input - our advisory board of experts, from the likes of DNEG (Avengers: Endgame and Oscar-winning Dune) and Cinesite (Iwájú and Thor: Love and Thunder), help develop and keep this degree relevant

-Successful alumni - you'll join our community of thousands of Escapees, many of whom have gone on to work as Character Technical Directors at some of the world’s top studios including Framestore, MPC and Blacklist Creative.
+Successful alumni - you'll join our community of thousands of Escapees, many of whom have gone on to work at some of the world’s top studios.
+31 Escapees worked on Thor: Love and Thunder, 28 on Fantastic Beasts: The Secrets of Dumbledore and 16 on Stranger Things

 Aftercare package - we'll help you polish your showreel and find the right job, with access to our studios and showreel clinics for 12 months

-Industry-standard facilities - you'll work in a studio environment that mirrors current industry practice, using professional software such as Maya, Zbrush and Unreal Engine
+Industry-standard facilities - study in a studio environment that mirrors current industry practice, using professional software such as Maya

 Flexibility - choose to study live online if you can’t travel or need a visa to study in the UK.
 The final 24 weeks are project based and can be organised around a part-time job or personal schedule